Aminocd/slate/source/index.html.md

-receiving-user-id | The ID of the issuance receiver, only shown if the issuer is the logged-in user receiver-username | The username of the issuance sender, only shown if the issuer is the logged-in user receiving-user-avatar-url | The URL of the avatar of the issuance receiver, only shown if the issuer is the logged-in user issuance-receiver-currency-holding-id | The ID of the public or private currency holding that the issuance credited to, only shown if the issuance receiver is the logged-in user issuance-receiver-currency-holding-type | Whether the currency holding that the issuance credited to is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding", only shown if the issuance receiver is the logged-in user issued-currency-id | The ID of the issued currency
+receiving-user-id | The ID of the issuance receiver, only shown if the issuer is the logged-in user receiver-username | The username of the issuance sender, only shown if the issuer is the logged-in user receiving-user-avatar-url | The URL of the avatar of the issuance receiver, only shown if the issuer is the logged-in user proposed-issuance-id | The ID of the proposed issuance that initiated the creation of the issuance, null if the issuance has no associated proposed_issuance is-genesis-issuance | Whether the issuance was created as part of the creation of a new currency.
+When a new currency is created, 1000 units of the currency are issued to the currency issuer without the 5 percent issuance_fee being paid to the site administration issuance-receiver-currency-holding-id | The ID of the public or private currency holding that the issuance credited to, only shown if the issuance receiver is the logged-in user issuance-receiver-currency-holding-type | Whether the currency holding that the issuance credited to is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding", only shown if the issuance receiver is the logged-in user issued-currency-id | The ID of the issued currency